The Triumph of Orthodoxy

 Looking Ahead

-As the empire emerged from the iconoclast controversy, new challenges loomed on the horizon.
+As the empire emerged from the iconoclast controversy, new challenges loomed.
 The next episode will explore the missionary work of Saints Cyril and Methodius among the Slavic peoples, as Byzantium sought to expand its cultural and religious influence northward.
 Their creation of the Glagolitic alphabet would have profound consequences for Eastern European civilization and the spread of Orthodox Christianity.

 Report a Correction